-Step 6.
 You’ll want to add some decorations to bring your wreath to life.
 I used silver ornaments on my first wreath and pinecones on my second.
 You can wire in each object separately or wire the decorations together into a sort of garland and then anchor the garland to the wreath.

 Just choose a few items.
 Whatever you choose, your horse collar wreath will balance out better if you use larger items towards the top and smaller items where the greenery thins and narrows.
 So I picked a few large, a few medium, and a few small pinecones:

-Then anchored my pine cone garland to the top, and nestled my pinecones into the greenery so they’d look natural.
+I then anchored my pine cone garland to the top, and nestled my pinecones into the greenery so they’d look natural.
 Be sure and intertwine the floral wire and the sprigs of greenery, so outdoor display in the wind won’t ruin your careful arrangement.

 You may want to add a bow to finish your wreath.
-I though red burlap complimented the aged leather well.
+I thought the red burlap complimented the aged leather well.
 And after three tries I came up with a decent, though a bit larger than I’d planned, bow.
-I’ll skip the bow tutorial since there are literally thousands online and I’m not particularly skilled at that art.
+(I’ll skip the bow tutorial since there are literally thousands of how to videos on YouTube and I’m not skilled enough to add anything to that conversation!).

 The final result: a horse collar wreath for display for many years to come!